hashgraph/hedera-cli/README.md

 **6. Delete an Account:**

-Deletes an account from the address book by its alias or ID.
-If you don't provide an alias or ID, the CLI tool will prompt you to select an account from your address book.
+Deletes an account from the address book by its alias or ID, don't use both at the same time. **If you don't provide an alias or ID, the CLI tool will prompt you to select an account from your address book.**

 ```sh
 hcli account delete [-a,--alias <alias>] [-i,--id <id>]